RV at Winding River Resort

 Looking for one of the best beach RV parks in California?

-Dan and I visited this RV park during our first month on the road, and after three years of RVing all over the country, it’s still our favorite.
+Dan and I visited the Malibu Beach RV Park during our first month on the road, and after three years of RVing all over the country, it’s still our favorite.
 This RV park isn’t necessarily a resort, which is what you may think of when you hear Malibu, but you can’t beat the ocean views.
 Since the park sits up on the edge of a cliff, nearly every site has an ocean view.

 However, we’d recommend paying extra for the prime spots.
 We were able to watch dolphins and whales from our back RV window.